Bob Odenkirk Hospitalized After Collapsing While Filming Better Call Saul - E! Online

 On Tuesday, July 27, the award-winning actor was rushed to the hospital after he collapsed while on the set of Better Call Saul, a source close to production confirmed to E!
 News.
 According to the insider, Bob is continuing to receive medical care.

-According to TMZ, which first broke the news, the 58-year-old star was shooting a scene with other cast members on the Sony Lot in Culver City, Calif. when things took a turn.
+Per TMZ, which first broke the news, the 58-year-old star was shooting a scene with other cast members on the Sony lot in Culver City, Calif. when things took a turn.
 The outlet reports through production sources that Bob fell down and was immediately surrounded by crew members to receive help.

 The Nobody actor was transported to a nearby hospital after crew members called an ambulance around 11:34 a.m., law enforcement sources told TMZ.
 Additionally, an insider close to Bob explained to the publication that he is still under the care of doctors.